tony-shifflett/lessonOne/README.md

 Beside using the tags we just previously discussed, Front End Developers also have to keep in mind how best to implement SEO.

-We won't be delving into SEO in this class and once you are able to build scalable/responsive web apps you will have time to focus on how best to leverage the following tags for SEO
+We won't be delving into SEO in this class but once you are able to build scalable/responsive web apps you  might want to how focus on how best to leverage the following tags for SEO

 - Meta
 - Title